-Performance Criteria Acceptable Solutions guideline 'Aboriginal Cultural Heritage Consultation requirements for proponents (April 2010)' and (b) a 'Cultural Heritage Assessment Report' in accordance with OEH guideline 'Guide to investigating, assessing and reporting on Aboriginal cultural heritage in NSW' is submitted for approval by Council and OEH.
-A34.3 If harm to Aboriginal objects and places anticipated, application for an Aboriginal Herita Impact Permit (AHIP) is made to OEH.
-An AH application is 'Integrated Development' pursua to s91 of the Environmental Planning a Assessment Act 1979 .
+Performance Criteria Acceptable Solutions OEH guideline 'Aboriginal Cultural Heritage Consultation requirements for proponents (April 2010)' and (b) a 'Cultural Heritage Assessment Report' in accordance with OEH guideline 'Guide to investigating, assessing and reporting on Aboriginal cultural heritage in NSW' is submitted for approval by Council and OEH.
+A34.3 If harm to Aboriginal objects and places is anticipated, application for an Aboriginal Heritage Impact Permit (AHIP) is made to OEH.
+An AHIP application is 'Integrated Development' pursuant to s91 of the Environmental Planning and Assessment Act 1979 .
 A34.4 Aboriginal objects and places are protected by following the procedure for inadvertent discoveries of items of potential cultural heritage value as listed in Appendix B.